spatie/laravel-notification-log/docs/installation-setup.md

 weight: 4
 ---

-ou can install the package via composer:
+You can install the package via composer:

 ```bash
 composer require spatie/laravel-notification-log